Lumines Supernova: Development and release

 Lumines Supernova was developed by Q Entertainment.
 The game was directed by Katsumi Yokota and produced by Tetsuya Mizuguchi.
 Yokota concentrated on developing Supernova between May and September 2008.
 Just like Lumines II and Lumines Live!, the graphics for the skins were produced before the songs.
-During development, Yokota experimented by adding in more female vocal samples and samples of Yokota's own voice as well.
+During development, Nakamura experimented by adding in more female vocal samples and samples of Nakamura's voice as well.
 Lumines Supernova was announced on September 4, 2008.
-On December 18, 2008 Q Entertainment released the game on PlayStation 3 via PlayStation Network in Japan and North America.
+On December 18, 2008 Q Entertainment released the game on PlayStation 3 via PlayStation Network in Japan, and in North America five days later.

 To promote the game, Q Entertainment released hat and shirt items in PlayStation Home based on the game.

 Two packages of downloadable content (DLC) were released for the game.
-The first DLC package titled, "Classic Pack" was released in Japan on March 12, 2009, and on February 12, 2009, in North America.
+The first DLC package, "Classic Pack", was released in Japan on March 12, 2009, and in North America a month prior.
 The Classic Pack contains 20 skins that originate from previous Lumines titles.
 The second DLC package titled, "Winter Holiday Pack" was originally released for a limited time but was bundled together with the Classic Pack in Japan on October 15, 2009 and as a stand-alone release for North America on October 22, 2009.

-ReceptionLumines Supernova was received well among critics.
-It currently has an aggregated score of 80 out of 100 based on 16 reviews.
-IGN listed it in their Top 25 PlayStation Games, Top 10 PlayStation Network Exclusive Games, and was the Runner up to IGN Game of the Month for December 2008.
-Playmania ranked Lumines Supernova in 4th place on their seven most favorite puzzle games.
-Game Informer recommended the game, and noted it compiled the best features from its predecessor and adding new gameplay mode.